-As you may have guessed, there’s much contention regarding this phenomenon of being “slain in the Spirit.”
+There’s much contention regarding this phenomenon of being “slain in the Spirit.”
 Is this a Biblical response to God’s presence?

 Some write it off as a sensationalistic response while others categorize it as a demonic or manipulative practice.
 In Charismatic/ Pentecostal circles it is believed that when someone is overwhelmed by the power of God, they subsequently may fall down.
 At times deliverance from demonic power can occur through this encounter.
-Other times it’s simply that people are overwhelmed by the raw power of God and cannot physically stand.
+Other times it’s believed that people are overwhelmed by the raw power of God and cannot physically stand.

 Are there scriptural references to validate this kind of occurrence?
 Yes.
 Here are a few passages that record people falling under the power of God.
 See 2 Chronicles 5:14, John 18:6, Revelations.
 1:17, Matthew 17:6, Acts 9:3-4, Ezekiel 3:23, Numbers 22:31

-Should believers fall under the power of God?
+Do believers fall under the power of God?

 Is falling under God’s power always authentic?